Free Functional Inequalities on the Circle: Introduction

 One aspect which transpires in the free case is the particular structure of the circle, and perhaps more precisely the fact that the circle acts on itself by rotations.
 This perspective can be taken back to the classical case where it seems very natural to ask about refinements of classical inequalities in the case of manifolds with an action of a Lie group.
 Though we posed this question to several experts in the area, we have not been pointed to any reference in the literature.
 We suggest a version of Poincar\'e inequality in this framework, though the counterpart of the Wasserstein distance is probably more intricate.

 The paper is organized as follows.
 Section~\ref{S:2} contains the preliminaries.
-In Section~\ref{S:3} we discuss the main results around the minimization of the logarithmic potentials and introduce a number of operators which play an important role in rest of the paper.
-Following this we introduce the free Poincar\'e inequality in Section~\ref{S:4} which is then expanded in Section~\ref{S:5} and~\ref{S:6}.
-In Section~\ref{S:7} we discuss the Wasserstein distance.
-Next section introduces the free transportation, Log-Sobolev, HWI, and Brunn-Minkowski.
-The following section discusses the implications between these inequalities.
+In Section~\ref{S:3} we discuss the main results around the minimization of the logarithmic potentials and introduce a number of operators which play an important role in the rest of the paper.
+Following this we introduce the free Poincar\'e inequality in Section~\ref{S:4} which is then expanded in Sections~\ref{S:5} and~\ref{S:6}.
+In Section~\ref{S:7} we discuss the Wasserstein distance followed by Section~\ref{S:8} which introduces the free transportation, Log-Sobolev, HWI, and Brunn-Minkowski.
+The next section, namely Section~\ref{S:9}, discusses the hierarchy between these inequalities.
 Section~\ref{S:10} gives the cases of potential independent versions of the inequalities in discussion.
 The last section is a return to the classical case which asks some natural questions about the functional inequalities under the presence of a Lie group acting on the underlying space.